ruslanmv/BOT-MMORPG-AI/frontend/README.md

 This library should work with anything after Python 3.6, albeit testing has only been done on 3.8.4 and later.
 Currently the only supported OS is Windows 10.

 To use the Virtual Controller object, you need `ScpVBus`.
+For the installation go here **[Input recording](./input_record/README.md)** .
 For ease [one of it's versions](https://github.com/shauleiz/vXboxInterface) is included in this project.
 More information about the original can be found at [nefarius's archived repo](https://github.com/nefarius/ScpVBus).
 You'll probably also require [x360ce](https://www.x360ce.com/#Help_Old_Version) for easing the connection to games as well as debugging it.
 I've included it's older version as that's the one that worked for me.

 ## Layer 1: Generation of Data